-Tom lives with his wife and children in London UK, where he also works as a medical doctor.
+Tom lives with his wife and children in London UK.
 He holds weekly meetings in person and online with the intent of sharing this wonderful message of freedom from suffering.
 He is also available for online and one-to-one sessions.
 Please see here for details.

 Hi, I’m Tom.
 I’ve been enchanted and captivated by this mysterious magical event that I call life for as long as I can remember.
 This following personal story is not actually that important, but I include it in case you want to know a bit about me.

 My spiritual seeking began early.
 I was lucky enough to be taught aikido, yoga and how to meditate as a young child, all of which in retrospect probably instilled some kind of spiritual sense into me, although I wouldn’t have thought it at the time.
 At school we all received a copy of the New Testament and Psalms and I became fascinated by the teachings of Jesus as found in the New Testament Gospels.
 Amongst other things I was inspired by Jesus’s vision of love and his uncompromising nature.

 Later my world was turned upside down after finding a copy of Swami Vivekananda’s book Raja Yoga on my parents’ bookshelf.
 He introduced the revolutionary idea to my conscious mind that God was not something that you had to believe in, but something that could be experienced directly.
 Up until this point I had always been told that God was something you had to believe in.
 This notion of the possibility of having a direct experience of God really got my seeking juices flowing.
 I wanted to know God.